What's it like to come to Holy Trinity Theale?

 A) We sing, have slots for the children, pray, read the Bible and hear it explained in the sermon.
 We have time before and after to chat with our friends and get to know one another.
 (We also have opportunities in the week to deepen our friendships).

-A) No. Words for the service will be projected on a screen at the front so you can participate as much or as little as you wish.
+A) Absolutely.
+Words for the service will be projected on a screen at the front, so you can participate as much or as little as you wish.
+We don't want to put words in your mouth, so if you don't feel comfortable saying certain things, or singing that's fine.

 Q) Will I be asked for money?